MrNugget7930/Yumeko/README.md

 # Yumeko

-Yumeko is an anime themed bot that will help you with your server!
-It have General Commands, Moderation Commands, Fun Commands and Roleplay Commands too!
+Yumeko is an anime themed bot that will let you download anime episodes!

 She have a lot of commands to help you with your server!